Escobar homers late, Arizona tops Dodgers in a wild one

 The potential pitcher’s duel never really materialized, with Arizona’s Robbie Ray (12-7) exiting after allowing four runs on eight hits in five innings.

-Walker and Flores homered in the bottom of the fourth off Kershaw, tying the game after the Dodgers raced to a 3-0 lead.
+Walker and Flores homered in the bottom of the fourth, tying the game after the Dodgers raced to a 3-0 lead.
 Walker’s two-run shot was his fourth in 10 career at-bats against Kershaw.

 Kershaw hung his head in exasperation as Walker’s drive hit above the yellow line on the center field batter’s eye.
+He has consecutive losses for the first time since April 20-25, 2018, and his 23 home runs allowed matches a career high.

+“I feel like I’ve faced him enough now to where I have a pretty good feel for how he’s going to try to get me out,” Walker said.
+“It’s just a lot of fun showing up to the ballpark playing like we want to play.
+This is who can be, this is who we are.”

 The Dodgers went up 4-3 on a leadoff double from A.J.
 Pollock and Enrique Hernandez’s sacrifice fly in the fifth.
 But the Diamondbacks took their first lead, 5-4, on Nick Ahmed’s two-run double down the left field line with one out in the bottom of the inning.